Why is parameter averaging beneficial in SGD? An objective smoothing perspective: PRELIMINARY

-\begin{example}[Risk Minimization] Let $\ell(w,z)$ be a loss function consisting of the hypothesis function parameterized by $w \in \bR^d$ and the data $z \in \bR^p$.
-Let $\mu$ be an empirical/true data distribution over the data space and $Z$ be a random variable following $\mu$.
-Then, the objective function is defined by
+\begin{example} Let $\ell(w,z)$ be a loss function where $w \in \bR^d$ and $z \in \bR^p$ represent the parameter and data example, respectively, and let $r(w)$ be a regularization function.
+Let $\{z_i\}_{i=1}^n$ be training examples.
+Then, the regularized empirical risk is defined as follows: